 Are pierogi Polish, Ukrainian, or Russian?

 Pierogi aren’t from any one particular place at this point.
 You’ll find this dumpling served all across Eastern Europe and enjoyed by all Slavic peoples.
 It’s a universal obsession.

 - Steamed Blueberry Pierogi – Grandma’s blueberry & sugar dumplings

 - The Classic Pierogi (Potatoes & Cheese) – Pan-fried sharp cheddar cheese & potato filling dumplings

 - Meat & Potato Pierogi – Ground meat & mashed potatoes pierogi

 - Piroshky with Overnight Dough – Crispy dumplings with cabbage or meat filling

 - sour cream

-- Prepare ingredients for the pierogi recipe.
-Into a large bowl, combine eggs together with cottage cheese, sugar and melted butter.
+- In a large bowl, combine the eggs with farmer's cheese, sugar, and melted butter.

-- Into the mixture, fold in flour in small portions.
+- Into the wet ingredients, fold in the all-purpose flour in small portions.
 Note: depending on the flour you use, you may need to add a bit more.
-The dough will be sticky, but should be possible to work with on a well floured surface.
+The dough should be sticky, but possible to work with on a well-floured surface.

-- Place the dough onto a well floured surface, roll out stains of dough and cut them into one inch pieces.
+- Place the dough onto a well-floured surface.
+Roll out strings of dough and cut them into 1-inch pieces.

-- Serve with a side of sour cream, fruits or favorite jam.
+- Serve with sour cream, jam, or your favorite fruit.
+Enjoy!